 Whole day 9 & 10 December: Agroecology Market & Knowledge Fair

-Organized in the garden of the Institut Francais of Luang Prabang, this market fair will give you the opportunity to meet with young (and older) organic farmers, learn from their experiences and buy the products from their farms.
+Organized in the garden of the Institut Francais of Luang Prabang, this market fair gave the opportunity to meet with young (and older) organic farmers, learn from their experiences and buy the products from their farms.

-Development organizations and social businesses will be also there to share with you their work in Luang Prabang and neighbouring provinces that support fair and community based activities.
+Development organizations and social businesses were also there to share with the public their work in Luang Prabang and neighbouring provinces that support fair and community based activities.

-In addition, a Photo Exhibition from CIRAD about Conservation Agriculture and Direct Seeding in Mulch-based Cropping Systems in Southeast Asia will be displayed in the hall of the Institut Francais.
+In addition, a Photo Exhibition from CIRAD about Conservation Agriculture and Direct Seeding in Mulch-based Cropping Systems in Southeast Asia was displayed in the hall of the Institut Francais.